Probing Interacting Dark Sectors with upcoming Post-Reionization and Galaxy Surveys: Introduction

-This study investigates to what extent future LSS observations, including galaxy clustering \citep{Euclid:2020fjs} and cosmic shear measurements (from both 21-cm and optical surveys) \citep{Harrison:2016stv}, together with 21-cm intensity mapping observations \citep{Sprenger:2018tdb,SKA:2018ckk}, can constrain iDMDE models involving dynamical DE and DM.
+This study investigates to what extent future LSS observations, including galaxy clustering \citep{Euclid:2020fjs} and cosmic shear measurements (from both 21-cm and optical/near-infrared surveys) \citep{Harrison:2016stv}, together with 21-cm intensity mapping observations \citep{Sprenger:2018tdb,SKA:2018ckk}, can constrain iDMDE models involving dynamical DE and DM.
 Considered here is a framework in which dark energy is described by a parametrized dynamical EoS, which interacts with DM through an energy transfer term proportional to the dark energy density.
-This type of interaction has been widely studied in the literature and can lead to viable cosmological behaviour \citep{Bamba:2012cp,Wang:2016lxa,DiValentino:2017iww,DiValentino:2019ffd,Yang:2019uog,Lucca:2020zjb,Mukhopadhyay:2020bml,Liu:2022hpz,Hoerning:2023hks,Shah:2024rme,Goswami:2025uih,Li:2025muv,Li:2025ula,Shah:2025ayl,Silva:2025bnn,Silva:2025hxw,vanderWesthuizen:2025vcb,Yan:2025iga,Yang:2025jea,Figueruelo:2026eis}.
+While interactions can also involve momentum transfer, we do not consider it in this work.
+This type of interaction has been widely studied in the literature and can lead to viable cosmological behaviour \citep{Bamba:2012cp,Wang:2016lxa,DiValentino:2017iww,DiValentino:2019ffd,Yang:2019uog,Lucca:2020zjb,Mukhopadhyay:2020bml,Liu:2022hpz,Hoerning:2023hks,Shah:2024rme,Li:2024qso,Goswami:2025uih,Li:2025muv,Li:2025owk,Li:2025ula,Shah:2025ayl,Silva:2025bnn,Silva:2025hxw,vanderWesthuizen:2025vcb,Yan:2025iga,Yang:2025jea,Li:2026xaz,Figueruelo:2026eis}.
 In addition to the standard six cosmological parameters, this analysis focuses on the interaction strength, and on the parameters that describe the evolution of the DE EoS.

 The interaction strength affects the growth of matter perturbations and is therefore primarily constrained by probes sensitive to matter distribution and its evolution, such as galaxy clustering and 21-cm intensity mapping.
 In contrast, the parameters describing the dark energy EoS govern the expansion history and influence both distance measures and the growth of structure \citep{Linder:2003dr}, making them particularly sensitive to cosmic shear and geometrical measurements from galaxy surveys.
 The background density parameters are affected differently: the cold dark matter density, $\Omega_c$, directly influences the growth and amplitude of matter perturbations and is therefore strongly constrained by clustering and lensing observations, while the baryon density, $\Omega_b$, has a comparatively weaker impact on late-time observables and remains primarily constrained by CMB measurements.